lostan-workshop/2025/content/en/cfp/_index.md

 - Symbolic knoweldge extraction and injection from/into machine learning models

-- Logic-based knowledge representation and reasoning
+- Neuro-symbolig approaches to reasoning and planning

 - Statistical relational learning and probabilistic logic